martalongo001/KLOSKY_PYGAME_IA/README.md

 ## KLOSKY
-This project was done for EIACD class in college, 2 semester of first year.
+This work was developed by João Barão and Marta Longo for EIACD class in college, 2 semester, 1 year.

 Our project uses AI to solve the game as fast as possible with various informed search algorithms.

 ## TO PLAY THE GAME